RsaCtfTool/RsaCtfTool/README.md

  - close\_primes.pub, close\_primes.cipher : public key with primes suceptible to fermat factorization
  - elite\_primes.pub : public key with a gimmick prime
  - fermat.pub : public key with another vulnerability to fermat factorization
+ - pastctfprimes.pub : public key with a prime from a past CTF

 #### Requirements:
  - GMPY